US consumer spending up a modest 0.6% with inflation high

 WASHINGTON (AP) — American consumers slowed their spending to a gain of just 0.6% in September, a cautionary sign for an economy that remains in the grip of a pandemic and a prolonged bout of high inflation.

-At the same time, a key inflation barometer that is closely followed by the Federal Reserve surged 4.4% last month from a year earlier.
-Sharply rising prices, in part a result of supply shortages, have imposed a growing burden on American households.
-For months, annual inflation has remained far above the modest annual rates of 2% or less that prevailed before the pandemic recession.
+At the same time, a key inflation barometer that’s closely followed by the Federal Reserve surged 4.4% last month from a year earlier — the fastest such increase in three decades.
+And wages, a key component of inflation, jumped 0.8% — twice the August gain and a reflection of the growing ability of workers to compel higher pay from companies that are desperate to fill a near-record number of available jobs.
+A separate report Friday showed that wages jumped 1.5% in the three months that ended in September, the most on records dating back 20 years.

-Friday’s report from the Commerce Department also showed that personal incomes, which provide the fuel for spending fell 1% in September the biggest decline in four months.
-Wages have been rising in many sectors of the job market as employers struggle to find enough workers to fill jobs.
-But the expiration of emergency federal programs has subtracted from the nation’s overall income.
+Overall, Friday’s report from the Commerce Department showed that personal incomes, which provide the fuel for spending, fell 1% in September, the sharpest decline in four months.
+That occurred because the sizable gain in wages was more than offset by the category of income that includes government benefits: It plunged 7%, reflecting the expiration of emergency federal programs, including expanded unemployment benefits.

+Workers have gained the upper hand in the job market for the first time in at least two decades, and they are commanding higher pay, better benefits and other perks like flexible work hours.
+With more jobs available than there are unemployed people, government data shows, businesses have been forced to work harder to attract employees.

+Higher inflation is eating away at some of the wage increases, but in recent months overall pay has kept up with rising prices.
+The 1.5% increase in wages and salaries in the third quarter stayed ahead of the 1.2% increase in inflation during that period, economists said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.